 For most rice cookers, the instructions we have here are very general and standard.
 Even so, before you start, it’s good to dig your manual out and double-check the instructions.

-Smaller lots are also possible, but water will not absorb at the same speed, so you may need to experiment to find out what works best with your rice cooker, it might be a little less water to rice in very small portions.
+Smaller amounts are also possible, but water will not absorb at the same speed, so you may need to experiment to find out what works best with your rice cooker, it might be a little less water to rice in very small portions.

 Start by rinsing the rice under running water before it is moved to the rice cooker; this will wash away excess starch and render the rice less sticky.

 Second, let the rice rest with the lid on before serving after cooking for at least 10 minutes.
 The time of rest allows the last of the steam to cook off and makes the rice fluffier with distinct grains.

 And now on to our instructions.
 For white rice, use 1 cup of water per cup of rice, and make sure to add ½ tsp of salt per cup, if you wish.